 Detecting without acting.
 A logged issue that no one resolves is a missed warning, not a managed risk.

-Continuously, on a layered cadence.
-Use real-time alerts for high-risk signals such as a mention spike or a new first-page search result, a quick daily scan of those alerts, a weekly review across all four surfaces, and a deeper monthly read of trends over time.
-Reputation moves on its own schedule, so periodic-only checking finds problems late.
+Use a tiered cadence rather than a single frequency: real-time alerts for high-risk signals like a mention spike or a new first-page search result, a quick daily scan of those alerts, a weekly review across all four surfaces, and a deeper monthly look at trends over time.
+The cadence — not any single check — is what makes monitoring ongoing rather than occasional.

 Start with a baseline.
 Before you build an ongoing system, see where your brand reputation sits today.
 Risk Check by Reputation House scans search, AI, media, and review surfaces and returns a structured snapshot in minutes — the starting point every monitoring plan needs.